This post was most recently updated on December 18th, 2020

 If the visa is misprinted, then it’s fake

-Look in this image below.
+Look at this image below.
 The words are stacked upon one another.
 It’s totally fake.

 Authentic visas won’t have any over-written words.

-Look for signs of tampering such as water drops in the paper or smudges in the ink, specifically around the passport number and the name areas.
+Look for tampering signs such as water drops in the paper or smudges in ink, specifically around the passport number and the name areas.
 The original visa won’t have these issues.

 The MP number on your visa should always be on the right side

 If the MP number is on the left side of your visa, then the visa isn’t genuine.